meshtastic/meshtastic/docs/getting-started/flashing-firmware.md

 ## Overview

-Before you flash your device, you may need to install drivers on your computer in order to communicate with it.
-Once installed, be sure to reboot your computer to verify the installation is complete.
+Before you flash your device it is prudent to verify that we have proper connectivity with the device being flashed.
+Outlined below are steps that can be taken to verify connectivity and, if necessary, to install the appropriate drivers.
+If you end up needing to install drivers be sure to reboot your computer afterwards to verify the installation is complete.

 ## Prerequisites